 In this Q&A, Wendy Shepperd, GVP of Engineering at New Relic, discusses New Relic's transition to AWS and to cell architecture.
-To learn more about New Relic's transition, sign up for Wendy's AWS re:Invent talk: Unlocking Scalability with Cells: New Relic’s Journey to AWS.
+To learn more about New Relic's transition, see Andrew Hartnett's AWS re:Invent talk: Unlocking Scalability with Cells: New Relic’s Journey to AWS.
+If needed, you can sign up for a virtual pass.
 The talk covers all of these topics in much greater depth.

 Why did New Relic switch to Amazon Web Services (AWS)?